Brian Croxall

 I collaborate with faculty across the College of Humanities.
 To cite three examples, this means collecting oral histories of the survivors of the Cambodian genocide; exploring depictions of the Wounded Knee massacre by Native American journalists; searching through 100 years of French linguistics to understand what “standard French” might be.

-I’m working on a co-edited book about digital humanities pedagogy.
-My previous co-edited volume was about steampunk, a science fiction subgenre that imagines computers were invented in the nineteenth century.
+My most recently published co-edited book considers digital humanities pedagogy, and my previous co-edited volume was about steampunk, a science fiction subgenre that imagines computers were invented in the nineteenth century.
+I am now working on a co-edited volume about the intersections of teaching and text encoding.

 Selected Publications

-– “How to Not Read Hemingway,” Hemingway in the Digital Age: Reflections on Teaching, Reading, and Understanding, eds.
-Laura Godfrey and Mark Ott, Kent State University Press, 2019, 57-91
+• “How to Not Read Hemingway,” Hemingway in the Digital Age: Reflections on Teaching, Reading, and Understanding, ed.
+Laura Godfrey, Kent State University Press, 2019, 57-91

 Service